Dr. Matthew Paldy, PhD, LP

 Couples Values Compatibility & Life Direction in NYC

-Values compatibility refers to how aligned partners are in their underlying priorities, life direction, and definitions of a meaningful life.
-In NYC couples therapy, this issue often emerges not as overt conflict, but as a growing sense of divergence—where partners feel they are building different futures while still remaining in the same relationship.
+Values compatibility refers to the degree of alignment between partners in their core priorities, meaning systems, and long-term vision of life.
+In NYC couples therapy, this issue often emerges not as acute conflict, but as a gradual sense of divergence—where partners begin to feel they are building different futures while remaining in the same relationship.

-Unlike communication problems or conflict cycles, values misalignment is not primarily about how couples interact in the moment.
-It is about whether their long-term goals, identity development, and life structures are moving in compatible directions.
+Unlike communication difficulties or recurring conflict cycles, values misalignment is less about how couples interact moment-to-moment and more about whether their underlying life trajectories remain compatible over time.

-This topic connects closely with other relational systems such as emotional intimacy , attachment patterns , and life transitions .
+This topic frequently intersects with broader relational domains such as emotional intimacy, attachment patterns, and life transitions.

 What Values Compatibility Actually Means